All Episodes

 We can't find her.

-She was uttering the where's Jack Mertha.
+She was uttering that, where's Jack Murtha?

 Where are all the Democrats who have been saying the same thing that John Kerry's been saying for the last year or two?

-They have Vanished.
+They have vanished.

 They are nowhere to be seen.

-And let's also stop and think what about the impact of Osama bin Laden or whoever the terrorist leaders around the world are who heard this.
+And let's also stop and think, what about the impact of Osama bin Laden or whoever the terrorist leaders around the world are who heard this?

 This is a call to arms for them.